 Scheduling as though Loving Others Matters

 Jesus indicated that the second priority is to love others as we love ourselves.
 Think about how you do scheduling.
-Ask yourself the following question to make sure you are acting in love toward the people you serve.
+Ask yourself the following questions to make sure you are acting in love toward the people you serve.

 - Are you scheduling within the church through the lens of His love?
 Or, are you insensitive to the needs of others, putting expectations on them that even God is not asking of them?